peterperov/Synapse/PerformanceImprovement.md

 * Standard SSD for OS Disk
 * Premium SSD for Data Disk
 * Data Disk Host Cache - Read/Only
-* Place tempdb on Temporary Storage
+* Place tempdb on Temporary Storage (place it at root, as the folder will not be created on startup!)

 Gonna ignore Log/Data on different Disks for the time.